Recent Water Damage Posts

 - Have a plan.
 Check out our “Emergency Readiness at Home: Evacuation Plan” and “Emergency Alerts” blogs in the Storm category and “Steps for an Insurance Home Inventory” in the Why SERVPRO category for more tips that can help in the event of a flood.

-Emergency planning is an activity that can—and should!—involve the whole family and is one way we can feel more in control during these crazy times.
+Emergency planning is an activity that can—and should!—involve the whole family.
 And don’t forget, if your home experiences water, fire, or mold damage, SERVPRO of Missoula is always here to help.

 The Effect of Snowmelt and Hydrostatic Pressure on your Missoula Home

-Understandably, a weather pattern such as this creates a lot of snowmelt and runoff.
+As hard as it might be to believe right now, all this snow we’re getting will eventually melt.
 Snowmelt, while an important part of the annual water cycle, can spell trouble for your house’s foundation or basement.
 The potential trouble stems from a phenomenon called hydrostatic pressure, wherein excess water creates soil expansion as it seeps into the ground.
 A house’s foundation then blocks that water from where gravity wants it to travel—downhill—and it so the water exerts pressure on the foundation instead.
-At greater depths, hydrostatic pressure combined with the force of gravity and the weight of the earth itself can begin to comprise foundations and basement walls, leading to fissures and leaks.
+At greater depths, hydrostatic pressure combined with the force of gravity and the weight of the earth itself can begin to compromise foundations and basement walls, leading to fissures and leaks.

 Obviously, there’s not much homeowners can do about weather patterns or the occurrence of snowmelt.
 But there are steps you can take to protect your foundation from the insidious effects of hydrostatic pressure.
 As is often the case, prevention is the best way to deal with water damage in your home; installing a sump pump is one way to protect against excess water finding its way into your basement or crawlspace.
 Then, regular inspections and maintenance of your outdoor water drainage systems can help ensure that clogs aren’t creating unnecessary additional pressure and sending water down unintended paths.
 Finally, if you do notice a crack in your basement wall or around your foundation, seal it immediately.
 And of course, if you see that water has made its way in, contact SERVPRO of Missoula so we can help make it “Like it never even happened.”